datastackacademy/data-engineering-101/week_1/ep3/README.md

 If you try to run a git command, like `git status`, and get the error message `fatal: not a git repository (or any of the parent directories): .git`, it's probably because you didn't `git init`.

 ### Forking and Cloning
+In the [course-overview section](https://github.com/datastackacademy/data-engineering-bootcamp/blob/main/getting-started/course-overview.md) you saw how to fork the remote Data Engineering Bootcamp repo, so you had your own remote copy of it.
 You can also create a local repo from a remote by cloning it.
 A forked repository is a completely independent copy, while a cloned one is sychronized with the remote.

 ### Pushing and Pulling